"You have to wake the people up first - then you'll get action"

 - The different forms of Racism and how they manifest

 This workshop will help to ensure that your organisation is taking a proactive approach to tackling racism in all its forms.

 " You created rich conversations amongst the students, really enjoyed the whole session!"

 2020 has highlighted many race -related disparities within the UK eg Homelessness and the disproportionate effect of Covid 19 on the Black community.

 Imarn will be rolling-out community initiatives which aim to support the empowerment of Black communities.
 If you / your organisation would like to get involved or provide support - please get in touch

 'You have to wake the people up first - then you'll get action'

 Peaceful protests are a mechanism that allows the 'unheard to be heard'.
 They provide an opportunity to galvanise communities and inspire change.

-Imarn will continue to support and manage peaceful protests in 2021 and beyond, working constructively with the Metropolitan Police to ensure safety and propriety.
+Imarn will continue to support and manage peaceful protests , working constructively with the Metropolitan Police to ensure safety and propriety.